Dershyani/CAT201_Assignment_1/README.md

 # PDF Converter Web Application

+Introducing PDF Converter website project for CAT201 Assignment 1!
-This project is a simple web-based application designed to convert PDF files to TXT files and vice versa.
-The web application is built using HTML, CSS, JavaScript, PHP, and Java.
-The app uses the Apache PDFBox library, a free tool for handling PDF documents.
+- This project is a simple web-based application designed to convert PDF files to TXT files and vice versa
+- The web application is built using  'HTML', 'CSS', 'JavaScript', 'PHP', and 'Java'
+- The app uses the 'Apache PDFBox' library, a free tool for handling PDF documents.

 <p align="center">
   <img width="800" alt="Screenshot 2024-08-19 at 12 35 28 AM" src="https://github.com/user-attachments/assets/cfcbe130-99eb-41cd-a40a-72affd3c9636">